MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/execute-cluster-script.md

 >* The script text may include empty lines and comments between the commands.
 >* Commands are executed sequentially, in the order they appear in the input script.
 >* Script execution is sequential, but non-transactional, and no rollback is performed upon error.
 It's advised to use the idempotent form of commands when using `.execute cluster script`.
 >* The default behavior of the command is to fail on the first error.
-This can be changed using property argument.
+This can be changed by using the property argument: `ContinueOnErrors`.
 >* Read-only management commands (`.show` commands) aren't executed and are reported with status `Skipped`.